-In India, it’s quite common to take the umbrella with you whenever you head outside in the summer.
+In India, it’s quite common to take an umbrella with you whenever you head outdoors in the summer.

 Maybe you don’t want to carry an umbrella wherever you go.
-You can always wear a straw hat or put on a light bandana and give your scalp much-needed protection from overheating when you have to be outdoors.
+But you can always wear a straw hat or put on a light cap and give your scalp much-needed protection from overheating when you have to be outdoors.

 Just make sure that you have a light breathable fabric or straw hat so you don’t end up with a sweaty scalp- which is pretty ewww on a hot day.

-You see our body is constantly working hard to regulate its temperature.
-Which means, when we expose it to extreme heat or cold, it immediately tries to regulate our core temperature.
+You see, our body is constantly working hard to regulate its temperature.
+This means, when we expose it to extreme heat or cold, it immediately tries to regulate our core temperature.